Cameron Heyward: 2016

 Heyward started at defensive end in the Pittsburgh Steelers' season-opener against the Washington Redskins and collected two combined tackles in a 38–16 victory.
-On October 2, 2016, Heyward recorded a season-high seven solo tackles, two pass deflections, and sacked Alex Smith a career-high three times, as the Pittsburgh Steelers routed the Kansas City Chiefs 43–14.
+On October 2, 2016, Heyward recorded a season-high seven solo tackles, two pass deflections, and sacked Alex Smith a career-high three times, as the Pittsburgh Steelers routed the Chiefs 43–14.
 During Week 6, he missed the first game of his career with a hamstring injury.
 His streak ended at 85 consecutive games and 49 consecutive starts.
 On November 13, 2016, Heyward suffered a torn pectoral muscle during the Steelers loss to the Dallas Cowboys where he recorded two solo tackles.
 He announced two days later that he would be placed on injured reserve and would miss the rest of the season.
 He finished the season with 22 combined tackles (17 solo), three sacks, and four pass deflections.

 2017

 In Week 4, Heyward recorded two sacks and a fumble recovery in a 26–9 win over the Baltimore Ravens, earning him AFC Defensive Player of the Week.
 On November 27, 2017, Heyward recorded a season-high six combined tackles and had two sacks on quarterback Brett Hundley in the Steelers' 31–28 victory against the Green Bay Packers in Week 12.
 His performance earned him his second AFC Defensive Player of the Week honors of the season.
 After the season, he was named to the First-team All-Pro team.
-Head coach Mike Tomlin elected to rest Heyward during a Week 17 win against the Cleveland Browns as the Steelers had already clinched a playoff berth and first round bye.
+Head coach Mike Tomlin elected to rest Heyward during a Week 17 win against the Browns as the Steelers had already clinched a playoff berth and first round bye.
 Heyward finished the season with 45 combined tackles (30 solo), a career-high 12 sacks, and three pass deflections in 15 games and 15 starts.
 Pro Football Focus gave him an overall grade of 88.9, which ranked him tenth among all qualified interior defensive linemen in 2017.
 He was also ranked 48th by his peers on the NFL Top 100 Players of 2018.

 2018

-In Week 5 against the Atlanta Falcons, Heyward recorded 1.5 sacks and 1 tackle for loss in a 41-17 blowout win.
+In Week 5 against the Atlanta Falcons, Heyward recorded 1.5 sacks and 1 tackle for loss in a 41–17 blowout win.

-In week 10 against the Carolina Panthers, Heyward recorded 2 sacks as the Steelers won 52–21.
+In Week 10 against the Carolina Panthers, Heyward recorded 2 sacks as the Steelers won 52–21.
 Heyward finished the season with 51 tackles, 8 sacks, 3 passes defended, 1 forced fumble, and 1 fumble recovery.

-He received an overall grade of 84.9 from Pro Football Focus in 2018, which ranked as the 16th highest grade among all qualifying interior defenders.
+He was ranked 88th by his fellow players on the NFL Top 100 Players of 2019.

 2019

-In Week 4 against the Cincinnati Bengals, Heyward recorded 2.5 sacks and a forced fumble on Andy Dalton in the 27–3 win.
-He was named First-team All-Pro for the second time in his career on January 3, 2020.
+In Week 4 against the Bengals, Heyward recorded 2.5 sacks and a forced fumble on Andy Dalton in the 27–3 win.
+He was named to his third consecutive Pro Bowl.
+He was named First-team All-Pro for the second time in his career.
+He was ranked 84th by his fellow players on the NFL Top 100 Players of 2020.